 The first herd of Asian elephants has arrived safely in their new forest habitat at White Oak Conservation.
-These 12 female elephants, ranging from 8 to 38 years old, will be joined by up to 20 more former circus elephants as soon as additional areas are completed.
+These 12 female elephants, ranging from 8 to 38 years old, will be joined by up to 20 more retired performing elephants as soon as additional areas are completed.

 To get to White Oak, the elephants were moved 200 miles in pairs in customized trucks.
 Throughout the journey, the elephants were accompanied by their veterinarians and animal care specialists.

 Upon arrival, they were released into two large paddocks to acclimate, adjacent to a specially designed, climate-controlled barn where veterinarians and specialists monitored their health and well-being.
 The elephants have now ventured out of the paddocks into pine forests with ponds, wetlands, and open grasslands.

 The area the elephants now inhabit is large enough that the elephants have various habitats and food species available.
 They can choose to stay near the barn and their human caregivers, or wander in the woods, wallow in the mud, and swim in the pond.